bimmisc/GoogleDataAnalytics_BikeShare/README.md

 - <b>In this case study, I used 15 consecutive months of Cyclistic bike-share program data to evaluate: its bike rental performance, determine the trends of bike rentals by casual rides and members, and theorize what caused the differences in rental between the two categories of riders.
 I then developed an action plan based on those findings by suggesting 3 top recommendations</b>

 - <b> Answers to the Question I was tasked with:
 <p align="center">1) Member riders use Cyclistic bikes more frequently than Casual riders, but for shorter durations on weekdays.
-The shorter rides by Member riders could be for daily commutes to and from work
+The shorter rides by Member riders could be for daily commutes to and from work.
 <p align="center">2) Casual riders had lower ride numbers but for longer durations in comparison to Member riders, especially on weekends, and they mostly used classic bikes than electric bikes.</p></b>

 <h2>Findings</h2>

 <p align="center">
-Launch the utility: <br/>
+<b>Launch the utility<b> <br/>
 <img src="https://i.imgur.com/62TgaWL.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />